feugy/melodie/README.md

 - [ ] feedback on enqueue & play actions
 - [ ] drag'n drop to tracks queue
 - [ ] shuffle, loop
+- [ ] number of disk on album details page

 ### bugs